veraleitaodev/veraleitaodev/README.md

 ## HI! 👋🏻

 I am a Full Stack Developer.
-When I'm not developing, I am most likely hiking or travelling or sticking needles (I'm also an acupuncturist)!
+When I'm not developing, I am most likely hiking, travelling or sticking needles (I'm also an acupuncturist)!

 ---